nheek/motto/README.md

 ## Getting Started <a name="getting-started"></a>

-The installation is pretty straightforward, just follow the steps below and you should be good to go.
+Just follow the steps below and you should be good to go.

 ### Prerequisites <a name="prerequisites"></a>